 Often times, new parents will fear at the first sign of a cold hand and begin to overdress, assuming that their baby is too cold.
 It’s important to understand that newborns don't have good circulation yet, so having cool hands and feet is normal.
 To accurately check your baby’s core body temperature, you should feel his chest, tummy, or back.
 This core area is where all the blood flows to protect essential organs and helps to determine hypothermia.
 A baby's core should always be warm and dry to the touch, not hot, sweaty, or cold.

 To help ensure proper temperature regulation in any season year-round, we recommend using a Woolino 4-season baby sleep bag.
-This sleep bag is made of 100% natural merino wool, which has natural temperature regulating and moisture wicking properties to create a microclimate around your baby.
+This sleeping bag is made of 100% natural merino wool, which has natural temperature regulating and moisture-wicking properties to create a microclimate around your baby.
 For other natural merino products, check our merino wool babywear collections.
 Follow the room thermometer and dressing guide that comes attached, and you’ll be dressing your baby worry-free.

 Smoke around them

 While smoking is your own personal decision, you should consider the consequences on your newborn.
 Cigarette smoke contains all sorts of toxic pollutants that are harmful to your baby, especially given their weak immune system.
 Since your baby has a small body, it’s easier for all these toxins to accumulate in his bloodstream.

 Secondhand smoke is even more dangerous to developing lungs.
 Studies have shown that smoking around babies can cause asthma and other more serious health problems later in life.
 Inhaling secondhand smoke – and even third-hand smoke from your clothes or the room – makes your baby prone to certain illnesses and increases his risk for SIDS.

 It’s hard to quit smoking.
 Nobody is saying it’s easy.
 But smoking parents owe it to their children to try